 Before you begin the installation and configuration process, you must verify your system environment.

-The following table identifies important tasks and checks to perform to ensure that your environment is properly prepared for installing and configuring Oracle WebCenter Sites.
+Table 2-2 identifies important tasks and checks to perform to ensure that your environment is prepared to install and configure Oracle WebCenter Sites.

 Table 2-2 Roadmap for Verifying Your System Environment

-Verify that your operating system is certified and properly configured for installation and configuration.
+Verify that your operating system is certified and configured for installation and configuration.

-Verify that the installation user has the proper permissions to install and configure the software.
+Verify that the installation user has the required permissions to install and configure the software.

-Verify that you can create the necessary directories for installation and configuration, according to the recommended directory structure.
+Verify that you can create the necessary directories to install and configure the software, according to the recommended directory structure.

 The installation program for the distribution requires a certified JDK present on your system.

-To configure your WebLogic domain, you must have access to a certified database that is properly configured for schemas required by Oracle WebCenter Sites.
+To configure your WebLogic domain, you must have access to a certified database that is configured for the schemas required by Oracle WebCenter Sites.

 Oracle recommends that you use the certification matrix and system requirements documents with each other to verify that your environment meets the requirements for installation.

-Make sure that you are installing your product on a supported hardware and software configuration.
-For more information, see the certification document for your release on the Oracle Fusion Middleware Supported System Configurations page.
+Make sure that you install your product on a supported hardware and software configuration.
+See the certification document for your release on the Oracle Fusion Middleware Supported System Configurations page.

 Oracle has tested and verified the performance of your product on all certified systems and environments.
-Whenever new certifications occur, they are added to the proper certification document right away.
+Whenever new certifications are released, they are added to the certification document right away.
 New certifications can be released at any time.
 Therefore, the certification documents are kept outside the documentation libraries and are available on Oracle Technology Network.

-See Oracle Fusion Middleware 12c Interoperability and Compatibility in Oracle Fusion Middleware Understanding Interoperability and Compatibility to learn how to install and run multiple Fusion Middleware products from the same release or mixed releases with each other.
+To learn how to install and run multiple Fusion Middleware products from the same release or mixed releases with each other, see Oracle Fusion Middleware 12c Interoperability and Compatibility in Oracle Fusion Middleware Understanding Interoperability and Compatibility.

-The user who performs installation and configuration on your system requires sufficient permissions and privileges.
+The user who installs and configures your system must have the required permissions and privileges.